OpenNebula/addon-storpool/README.md

  101 StorPoolSys           0M -     -                 0 sys  -        storpool
  ```

 Note that by default OpenNebula assumes that the Datastore is accessible by all hypervisors and all bridges.
-If you need to configure datastores for just a subset of the hosts check the [Cluster guide](http://docs.opennebula.org/5.2/operation/host_cluster_management/cluster_guide.html).
+If you need to configure datastores for just a subset of the hosts check the [Cluster guide](http://docs.opennebula.org/5.4/operation/host_cluster_management/cluster_guide.html).

 ### Usage

 Once configured, the StorPool image datastore can be used as a backend for disk images.

 Non-persistent images are StorPool volumes.
-When you use a non-persistent image for a VM the driver creates a new temporary volume and attaches the new volume to the VM.
-When the VM is destroyed, the temporary volume is deleted.
+When a non-persistent image is used for a VM the driver clone the volume and attaches the cloned volume to the VM.
+When the VM is destroyed, the cloned volume is deleted.

 When the StorPool driver is enabled for the SYSTEM datastore the context ISO image and the volatile disks are placed on StorPool volumes.
-In this case on the disk is kept only VM configuration XML and the RAM dumps during migrate, suspend etc.
+In this case hypervisor's filesystem only VM configuration XML and the RAM dumps during migrate, suspend etc are stored. (the RAM dumps are on StorPool too when SP_CPECKPOINT* is enabled)